 “As our mandate continues to grow, we are looking forward to expanding the number of critical care paramedics available to support Nova Scotians,” adds Flynn.

-For more information on the Critical Care Paramedic Program, visit the Registered Nurses Professional Development Centre’s website.
+For more information on the Critical Care Paramedic Program, visit the Nova Scotia Health Learning Institute for Health Care Providers website.